masonk/cropbot/README.md

 `optimizer` calculates the probability of every initial starting condition, then uses the same functionality as `cropbot` to calculate the EV of each starting condition given optimal play.
 It emits tables of seed quantities per starting condition.
-The weighted sum of these seed quantities is the expected value *per map* under *some configuration of the atlas*.
+The probability-weighted sum of these seed quantities is the expected value *per map* under *some configuration of the atlas*.

 These tables can definitively answer the question of which configuration of the atlas passives have the best lifeforce yield in the long run.